 Day 6: Estella to Los Arcos

 The road is a shared experience in two senses.
-Like any journey it involves movement forward through space, but it also involves a kind of time traveling into the past.
-In discovering the road for yourself, you share the experience of thousands of people over a course of a millennium. – Laurie Dennett
+Like any journey, it involves movement forward through space, but it also involves a kind of time traveling into the past.
+In discovering the road for yourself, you share the experience of thousands of people over the course of a millennium. – Laurie Dennett

 Sleeping in the hotel in Estella last night was a godsend.
 I feel rested for the first time in days.
 The spring in my step has returned, and I am full of energy as I head out of town, past the steps of the beautiful Iglesia San Pedro church.
 It is time for school and I watch the parents escort their children to their classrooms.
 The adorable cherubs wear their best school clothes while lugging their roller-board book bags, decorated with cartoon characters and superheroes.
 It reminds me of my Partridge Family lunch box; I cherished that lunch box as a kid.
 I wonder where it went?

 Marilee and I cross a medieval pilgrim bridge and head out of town.
 Quickly we begin to see all the same familiar smiles.
 When the day ends in larger towns and cities, the pilgrims tend to disperse and separate, although, like a funnel, we all come back together again on the Camino path.

 For a period of time, we walk along with a lovely French lady and a man from Rome, who by the way, has walked the Camino seven times!
 Just out of town, we arrive at the famous landmark along the Camino… the Bodega Irache wine fountain, that provides, you guess it… wine from a fountain!
 Here one can drink wine freely, directly from a faucet out of the wall, or purchase a plastic cup in a vending machine and partake.
 I watch on while a pilgrim begins drinking from the fountain the old-fashioned way; he throws back his head and guzzles directly from the faucet.